zoharzaig/MemoryGame/README.md

 # MemoryGame

+A memory game made in hard times of being board at class using typescript and Phaser editor.

-With love to all of my best friens, a memory game made in hard times of being board at class, with all of our iconic moments through history.
+With love to all of my best friens, it is made of all of our iconic moments through history.